 Rule 206(4)-3 under the Advisers Act prohibits an adviser that is required to be registered under the Advisers Act from directly or indirectly paying a cash fee to a solicitor with respect to solicitation arrangements unless certain additional conditions are met.
 Among the requirements is an agreement by the solicitor to provide the client with a copy of the investment adviser's Form ADV Part 2A and a separate written solicitor disclosure.
-In addition, Form ADV also requires that an adviser disclose that it pays solicitation fees and describe the fee arrangements.
+Form ADV also requires that an adviser disclose that it pays solicitation fees and describe the fee arrangements.

-3.9 Are there any restrictions on the participation by financial institutions in Alternative Investment Funds (whether as sponsors or investors) arising from the 2008 financial crisis?
+3.9 Are there any restrictions on the participation in Alternative Investment Funds by particular types of investors, such as financial institutions (whether as sponsors or investors)?

-In December 2013, five U.S. financial regulatory agencies adopted final regulations implementing the Volcker Rule, a provision of the Dodd-Frank Act that prohibits banking entities (including asset manager subsidiaries of such banking entities) from organising and offering, or investing in, hedge funds or private equity funds.
+The Volcker Rule, a provision of the Dodd-Frank Act, prohibits banking entities (including asset manager subsidiaries of such banking entities) from organising and offering, or investing in, hedge funds or private equity funds.
 Despite the ban on investments in such funds, however, the Volcker Rule allows banking entities to continue to sponsor and invest in covered funds, subject to certain exemptions.

 The primary exemption available to banking entities is the "permitted funds exemption".
-In order to qualify for the permitted funds exemption a banking entity must satisfy the following conditions:
+In order to qualify for the permitted funds exemption, a banking entity must satisfy the following conditions:

-- the banking entity must provide bona fide trust, fiduciary, investment advisory or commodity trading advisory services; - the fund must be organised and offered only in connection with the provision of bona fide trust, fiduciary, investment advisory, or commodity trading advisory services and only to persons that are customers of such services of the banking entity; - (iii) the banking entity must limit (a) its ownership of the fund to less than 3 per cent of the fund's ownership interests, and (b) its aggregate ownership in all covered funds to less than 3 per cent of the banking entity's Tier 1 capital; - (iv) the banking entity must comply with the restrictions governing relationships with covered funds under Section 16 of the proposed regulations; - (v) the banking entity may not, directly or indirectly, guarantee, assume, or otherwise insure the obligations or performance of the covered fund or of any covered fund in which such covered fund invests; - (vi) the fund, for corporate, marketing, promotional or other purposes, may not share the same name or a variation of the same name with the banking entity (or an affiliate or subsidiary thereof) and may not use the word "bank" in its name; - (vii) no director or employee of the banking entity may take an ownership interest in the covered fund except for any director or employee who is directly engaged in providing investment advisory or other services to the covered fund; and - (viii) the banking entity must clearly and conspicuously disclose, in writing, to any prospective and actual investor in the covered fund certain enumerated disclosures and comply with any additional rules of the appropriate agencies designed to ensure that losses in such covered fund are borne solely by investors in the covered fund and not by the banking entity.
+- the banking entity must provide bona fide trust, fiduciary, investment advisory or commodity trading advisory services; - (ii) the fund must be organised and offered only in connection with the provision of bona fide trust, fiduciary, investment advisory, or commodity trading advisory services and only to persons that are customers of such services of the banking entity; - (iii) the banking entity must limit (a) its ownership of the fund to less than 3 per cent of the fund's ownership interests, and (b) its aggregate ownership in all covered funds to less than 3 per cent of the banking entity's Tier 1 capital;

+- (iv) the banking entity is prohibited from entering into a relationship with any covered fund that would be a "covered transaction" under Federal Reserve Act Section 23A.
+Unlike Section 23A of the Federal Reserve Act, pursuant to which "covered transactions" are subject to limits and certain conditions and exemptions, the Volcker Rule prohibition is absolute (subject to certain exemptions) and thus is frequently referred to as "Super 23A"; - (v) the banking entity may not, directly or indirectly, guarantee, assume, or otherwise insure the obligations or performance of the covered fund or of any covered fund in which such covered fund invests: - (vi) the fund, for corporate, marketing, promotional or other purposes, may not share the same name or a variation of the same name with the banking entity (or an affiliate or subsidiary thereof) and may not use the word "bank" in its name: - (vii) no director or employee of the banking entity may take an ownership interest in the covered fund except for any director or employee who is directly engaged in providing investment advisory or other services to the covered fund; and - (viii) the banking entity must clearly and conspicuously disclose, in writing, to any prospective and actual investor in the covered fund certain enumerated disclosures and comply with any additional rules of the appropriate agencies designed to ensure that losses in such covered fund are borne solely by investors in the covered fund and not by the banking entity.